BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/barad_dur.md

 - **Area Effect**

-If a Battlefield target is hit, all models within 2" also suffer one Strength 5 hit and are knocked prone.
+~~If a Battlefield target is hit, all models within 2" also suffer one Strength 5 hit and are knocked prone.~~ <span style="color: darkmagenta">If a Catapult scores a hit against a Battlefield target, all models within 2" of the target suffer one Strength 5 hit and are knocked Prone (this additional hit does not kill a target outright).</span>

 - **Wall-breaker**